btcpayserver/btcpayserver-doc/docs/Deployment/RPi4.md

 - Flash the image to your SD card.
 - If you don't have a keyboard and monitor make sure you enable SSH by creating empty file named "ssh" on the "boot" folder of the SD card.

 Login to the RPI (the default username is "pi" and the default password is "raspberry") and run the following commands.
+If you don't have a keyboard and LCD screen use [Putty](https://www.putty.org/) to connect via SSH.

 Change your password.
 ```bash